 Available with Standard or Advanced license.

-A utility network can be created and configured manually using the suite of geoprocessing tools available in the Utility Network Tools toolbox, along with existing ArcGIS Pro functionality and tools.
-This process can also be scripted.
+A utility network can be created and configured manually using the suite of geoprocessing tools available in the Utility Network toolbox.
+This process can be scripted and combined with tools found in the Utility Network Package toolbox to help simplify the configuration of a utility network.
 The same tools that are used during the initial phase of implementation can be revisited when additional configuration is needed for the utility network.

 Caution: